ICT21 industrial gets first tenant this week

 “Worth the risk and all the planning,” said Koon.
 “It is the entrance to the City of Wichita from the north end, so where we used to have an old refinery here and then a torn down refinery and a vacant lot, we have this.”

-Koon says with the new tenant announcement this Wednesday.
+Koon says with the new tenant announcement on Wednesday at 10 a.m.
 Others are already showing interest in the area.

 Cornejo says the state has helped with remediation of the soil at the site, and the City of Wichita has kicked in cash to make it happen.